Lina-Liuna/core-python/README.md

 you can supply a second parameter to enumerate to specify the number from which to begin counting(zero is default)

 ##### item 8: Use zip to process iterators in Parallel
+###### things to remember:
+the zip func can be used to iterate over multiple iterators in parallel

+zip create lazy generator that produces tuples, so it can be used on infinitely long inputs.

+zip truncates its output silently to the shortest iterator if you supply it with iterators of different lengths

+use the zip_longest function from itertools

 ##### item 9: Avoid else blocks after for and while loops
 ##### item 10: Prevent repetition with assignment expression